About Betsy Todd, MPH, RN

 Good habits are intentional.

 Cox emphasized the value of cultivating our ability to remain positive in the midst of daily challenges.
-There are options in virtually every situation—and, she emphasized with a smile, we are not talking about options to change the […]
+There are options in virtually every situation—and, she emphasized with a smile, we are not talking about options to change the behavior of […]

 2017-10-25T14:39:45-04:00October 25th, 2017|Nursing|0 Comments